Helping millions of people navigate the world of technology.

 Step 1: Press the Windows key + R to open the Run dialog.
 Type services.msc in the box and press Enter.

 Step 2: Scroll down to locate the Windows Image Acquisition (WIA) service.
-Double-click on it to open its properties.
+Double-click it to open its properties.

 Step 3: Use the drop-down menu next to Startup type to select Automatic.
 Then, hit Apply, followed by OK.

-You’ll need to repeat the above steps to configure Remote Procedure Call, DCOM Server Process Launcher, RPC Endpoint Mapper, and Shell Hardware Detection services.
+You’ll need to repeat the above steps to configure the Remote Procedure Call, DCOM Server Process Launcher, RPC Endpoint Mapper, and Shell Hardware Detection services.
 After that, restart your PC and try using your scanner again.

-4. Run the Hardware and Devices Troubleshooter
+Fix 3: Run the Hardware and Devices Troubleshooter

 Step 1: Press the Windows key + R to open the Run dialog.
 Type msdt.exe -id DeviceDiagnostic in the box and press Enter.